Victoria Peak is one of the most popular tourist destinations in Hong Kong, attracting 7 million visitors annually.

 Some of the famous faces you can see are Donald Trump, Johnny Depp, Benedict Cumberbatch, etc. Buy The Ticket

 Sky Terrace 428 is the highest observatory in the whole of Hong Kong.
+It is also referred to as Victoria Peak Sky Terrace.

 At 428 meters above sea level, it offers stunning 360-degree panoramic views of Hong Kong and beyond.